danest/metorik-helper/readme.txt

 == Description ==
 The Metorik Helper helps [Metorik](https://metorik.com) connect and work better with your site.
 Simply install, activate and Metorik will take care of the rest!

 **Note:** This plugin is only really of use to you if you have a Metorik account/store.
-You can set one up for free and enjoy a 2 week trial, but keep in mind that it is currently a paid service.
+You can set one up for free and enjoy a 30 day trial, but keep in mind that it is a paid service.

 ---